Omar Rodriguez Lopez Group: 2005–2009

-2010–2012: Deantoni Parks joins ORLG & TMV
+2010–2012: Deantoni Parks joins ORLG & The Mars Volta

-The group was scheduled to be performing for the first time in the United States on May 2, 2010 at Highline Ballroom in New York, though the date was pushed back to September 17 due to "key members" not being available.
-It was speculated that Dave Elitch, the current drummer of The Mars Volta, would be performing as part of ORL Group in the future, as he has been credited as having recorded with Omar apart from The Mars Volta on his website.
-An official statement has since confirmed former collaborator Deantoni Parks to be the drummer for the 2010 tour.
-He had previously performed as drummer of The Mars Volta in September/October 2006 as a temporary fill-in, and has since remained great friends with the band.
+The group was scheduled to perform for the first time in the United States on May 2, 2010 at Highline Ballroom in New York, though the date was pushed back to September 17 due to "key members" not being available.
+It was speculated that Dave Elitch, the current drummer of The Mars Volta, would perform as part of ORLG in the future, as he had been credited as having recorded with Omar apart from The Mars Volta on his website.
+An official statement later confirmed former collaborator Deantoni Parks to be the drummer for the 2010 tour.
+He had previously performed as drummer of The Mars Volta in September/October 2006 as a temporary fill-in, and has since remained friends with the band.
 Lars Stalfors also joined the group on stage as sound manipulator in 2010.

-Omar Rodriguez Lopez Group has announced a performance at the Metamorphose Festival in Tokyo, Japan on September 4, 2010.
+Omar Rodriguez Lopez Group announced a performance at the Metamorphose Festival in Tokyo, Japan on September 4, 2010.
 Also added were a Chicago date the night after New York, along with two west coast dates.
 Further touring of Russia and Europe were then scheduled for November/December, with The Mars Volta scheduled to play two festival shows in South America in October.
 Meanwhile, Deantoni had also performed as part of Juan Alderete's group Vato Negro for a California date, June 17, as well as the Fuji Rock Festival in Japan in July.
-Omar joined his friends for the festival show, as the three are working on a Vato Negro album.
-During December 2010, it was slowly revealed that Deantoni has returned as drummer of The Mars Volta, and has been working with them closely throughout the year.
+Omar joined his friends for the festival show, as the three were working on a Vato Negro album.
+During December 2010, it was slowly revealed that Deantoni had returned as drummer of The Mars Volta, and had been working with them closely throughout the year.